AElfProject/AElf/SCHEDULER.md

-# A brief introduction to scheduler
+# A brief introduction to AELF scheduler

 When a block has been created by a miner, and the block finally arrives at the ledger, how can we process the transactions as fast as possible?
 The idea behind AELF is **resource isolation** and **parallel processing**, from many aspects of the blockchain, e.g.: